 - Try calamine lotion for a rash caused by contact dermatitis, such as poison ivy or poison oak rashes.

-- For severe itching from contact dermatitis, apply hydrocortisone cream 4 times a day, but do not use this cream on a fungal or bacterial rash, unless advised by your doctor.
+- For severe itching from contact dermatitis, apply hydrocortisone cream 4 times a day.
+Do not use this cream on a fungal or bacterial rash, unless advised by your doctor.
 Hydrocortisone cream should not be used for longer than 7 to 10 days without talking with your doctor.

 - Try an oral antihistamine to help the scratch-itch cycle.
-Examples include chlorpheniramine maleate, such as Chlor-Tripolon, and diphenhydramine, such as Benadryl.
+Examples include a non-drowsy one like loratadine (Claritin) or one that might make you sleepy like diphenhydramine (Benadryl).
 Oral antihistamines are helpful when itching and discomfort are preventing you from doing normal activities, such as work and sleep.
 Antihistamines may cause drowsiness.
 Do not drive or operate any type of equipment if you are taking any of these medicines.
 And don't give antihistamines to your child unless you've checked with the doctor first.

 Talk to your child's doctor before switching back and forth between doses of acetaminophen and ibuprofen.
 When you switch between two medicines, there is a chance your child will get too much medicine.